basu021/colorcode/README.md

 # colorcode
-Color code guide for beginners
+Color code name guide with example for beginners